Wednesday, May 16, 2018

 Migration – unifying force in nature – it is a fascinating thing to see – what if other people saw the church in that way fascinated that the church is migrating to its destination.

-Every generation of Americans has experiences that shape their perspective on the world.
-The church keeps learning how to deal with these different perspectives, these different languages, to communicate the gospel in a way that each generation can understand.
+Every generation of Americans seems to have experiences that shape their perspective on the world.
+The church keeps learning how to deal with these different perspectives, these different languages, in order to communicate the gospel in a way that each generation can understand.
 A generation shaped by a depression, a generation shaped by a World War, a generation shaped by the assassination of young leaders, a generation shaped by the Internet and a technologically oriented war, each respond to their world differently.

 We cannot simply repeat the phrases of the past.
 We need to keep searching for new ways to express ancient truths.
 For Peter, that meant showing that God’s promise to pour out the Spirit was coming true all around them, and the day was dawning in which “everyone who calls on the name of the Lord shall be saved” (v.
 21).